 Note: Each network share only needs to be added once and it will be there each time after that you use Citrix.

 Numerous applications are installed on the Citrix Server.
-Colleague, Safari Reports, SPSS, Adobe CS5, and the Microsoft Office suite of products are a few of the available applications.
+Colleague, Perceptive Content, and the Microsoft Office suite of products are a few of the available applications.

 When you have a Citrix Session running, you can move data from the Citrix Session to your local workstation in two ways.
 First, you can copy a file from your Citrix Session to your local workstation, or vice versa.
 Second, you can copy data from your Citrix Session and paste it into an application on your local workstation.

-If you have a Desktop session open, when it is time to quit click Start > Log off .
+If you have a Desktop session open, when it is time to quit, click the arrow at the top of the screen to show the toolbar and then select Disconnect.
 If you want to keep your applications up and running for the next time you begin your session, click the red “X” in the top right corner of the screen.

-Likewise, to exit the Application session, you can either click Log Off, or you can click the “X” in the top right corner of the screen.
+Likewise, to exit the Application session, you can either click the arrow at the top of the screen next to your name and then select Log Off, or you can click the “X” in the top right corner of the screen.
 It is generally best to exit all programs and Log Off, unless you have a reason to keep the programs up and running.

-If you have an iPad and would like to use Citrix on it, see the “Applications” section of iPad Basics Training for the app to download and the configuration settings.
+If you have an iPad or other iOS device and would like to use Citrix on it, see the “Applications” section of iPad Basics Training for the app to download and the configuration settings.
 For detailed setup, see Citrix – iPad Installation and Configuration